Specialism

 Exceptional projects built in the Green Belt

-In this book, we share real-life examples of successful developments in the Green Belt.
+In this book, we share real examples of successful developments in the Green Belt, as well as the newly defined Grey Belt.
 By learning from our hands-on experience rather than just theory, you can apply these valuable lessons to confidently navigate the complexities of Green Belt development.

 A concept drawing of a large scale housing development in the Green Belt.